This article is an analysis of “The Power Of Wholeness And Healing: Ho’oponopono”

 Honorable mention: The Purple Speckled Neversorryoid

-For some, apology may feel uncomfortable because of strong values for certainty, accuracy, competence, and respect.
+For some, apology may feel uncomfortable because of strong values for certainty, accuracy, competence, power, and respect.

 Integrity and habit